Samsung M800 Instinct: Sprint advertising against Apple iPhone

 Samsung also had a fictional film trailer produced, featuring the device in a clip fashioned after Hollywood blockbusters.

 The ad campaign utilized negative language with the words "kill" and "defeat" toward the iPhone.
 The campaign was criticized by TG Daily as "bad marketing," specifically for negative language and pitting the Instinct directly against the iPhone, thereby offering Apple's product additional exposure.

-At the time, iPhone 3G was known to be less than two weeks away from being introduced, with the launch date for Instinct set to 20 June 2008, the day the new iPhone was speculated to be released. iPhone 3G was subsequently released the following month, on 11 July 2008.
+At the time, the iPhone 3G was known to be less than two weeks away from being introduced, with the launch date for Instinct set to 20 June 2008, the day the new iPhone was speculated to be released.
+The iPhone 3G was subsequently released the following month, on 11 July 2008.